NiKrause/orbit-blog/ISSUES.md

     - [x] Feature: author needs to be shortened, the ID is too long, need to hover to see it fully
         - [ ] obviously it get's lost but when testing locally and in production it is not loosing data
     - [ ] Feature: integrated AI spell checker
-    - [ ] Feature: integrated AI translater via configurable private API url
+    - [x] Feature: integrated AI translater via configurable private API url
-    - [ ] Feature: Create Svelte lib from project, so it can be used in other projects as component
+    - [x] Feature: Create Svelte lib from project, so it can be used in other projects as component
         - [x] lib created
         - [ ] Bug tailwind components aren't activated when using lib
-        - [ ] Feature: Run voyager
+        - [ ] Feature: Run voyager inside
     - [x] editable, deletable, history only when write access
     - [x] comments can't be stored anymore
     - [x] when switching network off, blog should read local db and not connect.
 At the moment it tries to connect online and fail